 What does Sky offer?

 • Channels: Sky offers the widest range of channels of any other digital service in the UK.
-Channels include: Sky One, Paramount Comedy Channel, Sci-Fi, UKTV Gold, E4, More 4, BBC Three, Film4, Bravo, Discovery, History Channel, MTV, BBC News and EuroSport.
+Channels include: Sky One, Sky Atlantic, Comedy Central, SyFy, G.O.L.D, Disney, Sky Living, E4, More 4, BBC Three, Film4, Discovery, History Channel, MTV, BBC News and EuroSport.

 • Sport & Movies: You can optionally subscribe to 10 channels of movies, or the various Sky Sports channels.
 There's also Sky Box Office, where you can watch latest film releases on a pay-per-view basis.
-More on Sky's Sporting offers here.
+More on Sky's Sporting offers here: Sky Sports Packages.

-• Quality: Sky covers 98% of the UK population, compared to just 73% in Freeview coverage (May 2006 stats).
-As it's delivered digitally by satellite, the quality is excellent, and not susceptible to interference or the same level of pixellation that you may see on standard TV or Freeview.
-The boxes are well equipped, supporting widescreen, surround sound, two SCART sockets, and 2 aerial feeds for other TV in the house
+• Quality: Sky covers 98% of the UK population (far greater than the UK Freeview coverage).
+As it's delivered digitally by satellite, the quality is excellent, and not susceptible to interference or the same level of pixelation that you may see on standard TV or Freeview.
+The boxes are well equipped, supporting widescreen, surround sound, two SCART sockets, and two aerial feeds for other TV in the house.

 • Extras: There's quite a few little extras available to Sky subscribers, such as Sky's Movies-over-Broadband service and Sky TV on a mobile.
 If you have Sky+, there's remote record that lets you send your box a text message to get it to record a TV show.
-You can also get a Sky Credit Card for money off your bill when you spend and collect Sky Points.
-There are some optional goodies you can buy, including a Sky Link (to let you switch channels from another room), and a Sky Gnome (to let you listen to Sky radio wirelessly from elsewhere in the house).
+There are some optional goodies you can buy, including a Sky Link, which lets you switch channels from another room.
+There's also the Sky Player - Sky content over the Internet.

-• Free Broadband: In July 2006, Sky started offering free broadband to subscribers, which is a pretty good offer.
-More details
+• Free Broadband: Sky now offers free broadband to its TV subscribers, which is a pretty good offer.
+You'll need to take out Sky Talk to get inclusive Broadband.

 Should I subscribe?